Handicapping widely disparate SuperYachts represents one of the most

 As ORCsy certificates are issued, they are loaded into an accessible database managed by ORC.
-The number of ORCsy certificates in this database is now more than 100 yachts and includes those that competed during the 2015 season in 7 SYRA events in the Caribbean and Mediterranean where the ORCsy rule has been successfully utilized in all.
+The number of ORCsy certificates in this database is now more than 150 yachts and includes those that competed in SYRA events in the Caribbean and Mediterranean where the ORCsy rule has been successfully utilized in all.

 During this first season of use, the ORCsy VPP had been steadily developed and improved by ORC and SYRA, reaching a total of 48 revisions to accommodate the different features and improvements needed through ORCsy use in different races, yacht variations and natural development.
 This year there were 107 ORCsy certificates issued, all controlled and issued by the ORC Central Office.

 A dedicated ORC SuperYacht section has been organized on the ORC web site to give access to SuperYacht owners and captains/team managers to the ORCsy Sailor Service system, an online portal unique to ORC rating systems.
 Here is where designers and technical advisors can purchase the VPP for their testing and other users can run test certificates on their own using the online portal.